Great question from a reader this week:

 For private and/or smaller organizations, things to consider:

 - The more value you offer, the more chances people will share private information.
-For example, I just finished a round of interviews with salespeople in large organizations.
-For the interviews, we collected data on length of sales cycles, technology spend, annual revenue per deal, per customer, company revenues etc).
+For example, I just finished a round of customer discovery interviews with salespeople in large organizations.
+For the interviews, we collected data on length of sales cycles, technology spend, annual revenue per deal, per customer, company revenues, etc).
 Our incentive was that we would share back the insights as best practices (competitive intelligence).
-95% of participants answered all of our questions.
+95% of the participants answered all of our questions.

-- Non-management (non-executive) staff are generally less worried about sharing insider information.
+- Non-management (non-executive) staff will generally be less worried about sharing insider information.

-- Often times, if you’re researching technologies used, you don’t even have to ask for amounts.
-You can ask for the name of the tools used and do the research on your side or, if you’re researching budgets, you can ask for percentages (how much of your marketing is invested in print advertising?).
-Ideally, you avoid the word ‘budget’.
+- Often times, if you’re researching the technologies used, you don’t even have to ask for amounts.
+You can ask for the name of the tools used and do the research on your side or, if you’re researching budgets, you can ask for percentages (For example: how much of your marketing is invested in print advertising?).
+Ideally, you avoid the word ‘budget’ altogether.

 - Another thing that helps when you’re conducting interviews is to make it feel like the question is no big deal.
-You’re just running through a series of questions that everyone else you spoke with have been answering.
+You’re just running through a series of questions that everyone else you spoke with answered.

-These are a few ideas you can experiment with.
-I hope it helps answer some of your question.
+These are just a few ideas you can experiment with.
+I hope it helps answer some of your questions.

 Learn the major differences between B2B and B2C customer development, how to think about business ideas, and how to assess a venture’s risk in this 70-page sampler.